-19. A Member must communicate with Members of the public, one another, and with City employees and Members' staff respectfully, without abuse, bullying or intimidation.

-20. A Member must comply with the Respectful Workplace Policy (HR-LR-001).
+- 19. A Member must communicate with Members of the public, one another, and with City employees and Members' staff respectfully, without abuse, bullying, or intimidation, harassment or discrimination. - 20.
+A Member must comply with the Respectful Workplace Policy (HR-LR-001).